groupdocs/docs.groupdocs.com/content/viewer-net/developer-guide/advanced-usage/loading/set-timeout-for-loading-external-resources-contained-by-a-document.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---

-# Set timeout for loading external resources contained by a document

 # Set timeout for loading external document resources

 The documents may contain external resources such as graphics that should be loaded during document rendering.